jknack/handlebars.java/README.md

 ===============

 ### Status
  * Passes 123 of 127 tests from the [Mustache Spec](https://github.com/mustache/spec).
-The four missing test are related to partials, specially the whitespace indentation is not stricted follow.
  * There isn't a public release in yet (Maven Central).

 ## Design